We use cookies for analytics to improve your experience. Privacy Policy

 Our Dubai office advises on real estate and construction, corporate structuring and M&A, banking and finance, employment law, technology regulation, energy contracts, and dispute resolution — under both UAE onshore law and the DIFC common-law framework.
 We handle domestic UAE matters and cross-border transactions involving the Gulf, Europe, and North Africa.

 Yes.
-Our lawyers practise in both the UAE onshore system (Dubai Courts) and the DIFC common-law system (DIFC Courts).
+Our legal consultants practise in both the UAE onshore system (Dubai Courts) and the DIFC common-law system (DIFC Courts).
 This dual capability is essential in Dubai, where many commercial transactions involve entities, contracts, or assets that touch both jurisdictions.
-We also represent clients in DIAC arbitration and ad hoc proceedings.
+We also advise clients in DIAC arbitration and ad hoc proceedings.

 Real estate is a core practice area.
 We advise on off-plan and resale purchases, portfolio transactions, developer agreements, RERA compliance, DLD registration, escrow arrangements, and the resolution of real estate disputes.
 Our work covers freehold, leasehold, and usufruct properties across mainland Dubai and free zones.